 Item Marker Numbers Marker Size (mm)

 Arena boundary 0 - 27 250

-Tokens 28-31 115
+Gold tokens 32 - 39 200

+Silver tokens 40-47 200

 Two sets of marker codes will be used: one for development purposes, and one for the competition itself.
 The competition set is only to be used inside the Student Robotics arena at the Student Robotics competition.
 This is so that people carrying markers past the arena do not confuse robots.
 The competition codes are 100 above the development codes.
 When run in competition mode, the software provided by Student Robotics will subtract 100 from the detected marker codes, as well as ignore the development codes.